 An alert is notification that there is a problem with a monitored element.
-Orion comes with hundreds of predefined alerts for common problems such as a node or application going down, SSL certificate expiration, website failures, and many other problems.
+The Orion Platform includes hundreds of predefined alerts for common problems such as a nodes or applications going down, SSL certificates expiring, and websites failing.

-- Alerting on an application: SAM provides many preconfigured alerts that notify you if the status of an application changes (for example: Up, Down, or Unknown) based on whether a component monitor reached a warning or critical threshold.
-One alert can notify you about a warning, critical, down, or unknown state for the application.
+- Alerting on an application: SAM includes predefined alerts that can notify you if the status of an application changes (for example: Up, Down, or Unknown) based on whether a component monitor reached a warning or critical threshold.
+For an overview, watch Alerting on an Application

 - Alerting on a component: If you create an alert for each component monitor in a SAM application monitor template, you will receive one alert for each component that exceeds a threshold.
 Alerting on a component monitor can be beneficial if you have custom scripts where you must be notified if the output of the script crosses a specific threshold.

 Monitored objects, such as nodes and applications, must exist in the Orion database before creating or configuring alerts.

 SolarWinds recommends that you identify who will receive warning or critical alerts.

 By default, alerts appear in the Active Alerts widget on the Orion Home page.